 The overall purpose of the exercise is to contribute to deterrence, strengthen Norwegian and allied defence capabilities, and reassure the population.
 This is achieved by demonstrating Norway’s and NATO’s ability to defend the Alliance’s northern flank.

-Cold Response 2026 is led by a Norwegian–US headquarters established at Reitan, near Bodø.
-Approximately 25,000 soldiers from 14 nations are participating, including Norway, the United States, the United Kingdom, Germany, the Netherlands, France, Italy, Canada, Spain, Türkiye, Sweden, Finland, Denmark, Belgium, and NATO.
+The participants come from 14 nations: Norway and Finland, the United States, the United Kingdom, Germany, the Netherlands, France, Italy, Canada, Spain, Türkiye, Sweden, Denmark, Belgium, and NATO.
 The exercise is important for enhancing interoperability among allied forces and for supporting the integration of Finland and Sweden into NATO.

 How the exercise is conducted

 Cold Response 2026 is conducted as a multi-domain operation, with military effects coordinated across the land, maritime, air, cyber and space domains.
-In addition, there are important contributions from the total defence, making the exercise a key component of Total Defence Year 2026.
+In addition, there are important contributions from the Norway total defence, making the exercise a key component of Total Defence Year 2026.

 In parallel with the live exercise, a large-scale simulation is conducted involving significantly larger simulated forces than those participating physically.
 This increases the realism, complexity and demands placed on the participating headquarters.
 In this way, the exercise enables the testing and validation of plans, as well as decision-making processes at the strategic and operational levels.